Sign In Forgot Password

 HESED NETWORK

 Hesed is a Hebrew word that is hard to translate directly.
 It suggests kindness, caring, compassion and concern.
 Our Hesed Network embodies all these characteristics through its outreach to our membership.
 Our Hesed Network extends itself to those in our community who need special, gentle support during times of transition, crisis and/or joy.
-We support members of our community who are in mourning, who have been sick or infirm, taking the utmost care for a family's confidentiality and privacy.
+We support members of our community who are in mourning, who are experiencing or recovering from illness, or who are caring for a family member while taking the utmost care for a family's confidentiality and privacy.
 We reach out to families celebrating the birth of a new child, those who are home-bound or in need of companionship.
-These are the people for whom “Hesed” becomes the embodiment of what it means to belong to a caring community
+These are the people for whom “Hesed” becomes the embodiment of what it means to belong to a caring community.

 Sermon from Rabbi Neil S. Cooper: The Journey of the Soul An Introduction to the Study of Death, Mourning and Comforting - Parashat Terumah